 Pollution of the Mississippi River

-IDENTIFICATION: Major inland tributary with headwaters at Lake Itasca in northern Minnesota, running south through ten U.S. states to a delta below New Orleans, Louisiana
+• IDENTIFICATION: Major inland tributary with headwaters at Lake Itasca in northern Minnesota, running south through ten US states to a delta below New Orleans, Louisiana

 The Mississippi River flows irregularly for approximately 3,750 kilometers (2,330 miles) through the midsection of the United States.
 It is fed by more than one hundred tributaries, including the Missouri and Ohio rivers.
 The Upper Mississippi, the region between the headwaters in Minnesota and the area in Illinois and Missouri where its two major tributaries join, is fairly narrow and shallow, at many points running between high bluffs.
 By contrast, the Lower Mississippi, shaped by activity during the Pleistocene glacial advance, is wide and deep.
 It runs through an alluvial floodplain that, before human intervention, frequently flooded in the spring.

-The Mississippi River has been home to thousands of life-forms, including several endangered species; hundreds of species of birds and mammals populate its shorelines.
+The Mississippi River has been home to thousands of life-forms, including several endangered species; hundreds of bird species and mammals populate its shorelines.
 It is the most important bird and waterfowl migration route in North America.
-Its bottomlands are the largest wetlands area and support the largest hardwood forest in the United States.
+Its bottomlands are the largest wetland area and support the largest hardwood forest in the United States.
 Since the nineteenth century, however, engineering projects undertaken to benefit commercial enterprises have caused serious degradation of the Mississippi as a site for balanced natural ecosystems.
-Major damage has occurred principally in two forms: introduced directly from commercial enterprises or indirectly by projects designed to control the flow of the river for commercial or recreational purposes, and flooding exacerbated by efforts to channel the river to maintain optimal shipping lanes.
+Major damage has occurred principally in two forms: pollution introduced directly from commercial enterprises or indirectly by projects designed to control the flow of the river for commercial or recreational purposes, and flooding exacerbated by efforts to channel the river to maintain optimal shipping lanes.

 Commercialization and Its Impacts

-Since the nineteenth century, the Mississippi River has served as a major route for commerce traveling from America’s heartland to the Gulf of Mexico and from there to locations around the world.
+Since the nineteenth century, the Mississippi River has served as a major route for commerce traveling from America’s heartland to the Gulf of Mexico (Gulf of America) and from there to locations around the world.
 Numerous commercial enterprises and ports sprang up along the river during the nineteenth century, and farming became a major activity all along the Mississippi; in the lower regions, farms and plantations in the rich bottomlands took away natural habitats for wildlife, weakened the riverbanks through erosion, and diminished natural cover for the soil.

-Charged with managing the nation’s waterways, the U.S. Army Corps of Engineers began improving navigability on the Mississippi in 1879.
+Charged with managing the nation’s waterways, the US Army Corps of Engineers began improving navigability on the Mississippi in 1879.
 Over the years, the Corps has undertaken a number of engineering projects to optimize the river’s value for commerce.
 After a disastrous flood in 1927, the Corps initiated several programs aimed at flood control.
-A series of twenty-seven locks and dams were constructed to create a continuous nine-foot shipping lane from Minneapolis to St. Louis, Missouri, guaranteeing the easy passage of barge traffic.
+A series of twenty-seven locks and dams was constructed to create a continuous nine-foot shipping lane from Minneapolis to St. Louis, Missouri, guaranteeing the easy passage of barge traffic.
 Large earth-and-concrete levees were constructed to prevent flooding below St. Louis.
 In addition to flood prevention, the levees were designed to increase the force of the water to maintain a deep channel in the river.
-Nevertheless, for decades the Corps has been forced to conduct systematic dredging, especially near the delta, where buildup makes it difficult for larger ships to travel into and out of the Gulf of Mexico.
+Nevertheless, for decades, the Corps has been forced to conduct systematic dredging, especially near the delta, where silt buildup makes it difficult for larger ships to travel into and out of the Gulf of Mexico.

 These initiatives allowed commercial use of the river to increase dramatically; for example, in 2022, more than 589 million tons of cargo moved down the river.
 Farm crops make up the majority of this cargo, and farmers’ ability to use the river to send goods to ports around the country and the world has kept down the need for overland transport.
 Another twentieth-century development was the construction of paper mills, chemical plants, and oil refineries along the river’s banks, which proved an ideal location for companies wishing to ship large quantities of their products.
 Petroleum, petroleum products, and chemical products also make up cargo shipped on the Mississippi River network.